shmorri/docs-casa-prod/3.1.4/source/developer/authn-methods/index.md

 Supporting a new authentication method consists of two tasks: coding a custom interception script and creating a plugin that contributes an authentication method extension point.
 Let's elaborate a bit on this.

 !!!
-Note:
+Note
     Overall acquaintance with the Gluu Server will result in a more straightforward development process.

 ### Coding custom interception scripts